-If the bumps are deep, they can turn into scars when they heal.
 Some people get tunnels under their skin, called sinus tracts, which connect different areas of HS outbreaks.

 The bumps and leaky pockets can go away and come back.
 In severe cases, they don't fully heal.

-Your doctor will check your skin and make a diagnosis based on where the bumps and pockets are, and how often you have them.
+Your doctor will check your skin and make a diagnosis based on where the bumps and pockets are and how often you have them.

-He may also ask you questions, such as:
+They may also ask you things like:

 - How long ago did your symptoms begin?

-- Are they giving you pain?
+- Are they painful?

-- Have you had these symptoms in the past?
+- Have you had these symptoms before?